 Several internal examiners

-If student did not qualify for the main exam, it is possible to qualify for the re-exam by submission and approval of equivalent assignments, no later than two weeks before the re-exam date.
+If student did not qualify for the regular exam, qualification for the re-exam can be archieved by submitting and approval of equivalent assignments, no later than three weeks before the re-exam date.

 Criteria for exam assesment